sequana/sequana/README.rst

 ========= ==========================================================================
 Version   Description
 ========= ==========================================================================
+0.15.2    * ribodesigner can now accept an input fasta with no GFF assuming the
-0.15.1    * Fix creation of images directory in modules report
+            fasta already contains the rRNA sequences 0.15.1    * Fix creation of images directory in modules report
           * add missing test related to gff
           * Fix #804